ONLINE ENTRIES OPEN 1 JUNE 2020 - 02 AUGUST 2020. ENTRIES LIMITED TO 400 RIDERS

 The Darling Hills, 3 Day Mountain Bike Stage Race, will be the first ever stage race to take place in the Darling Hills, and the premier race in the Swartland/ West Coast Area.
 By providing an exceptional race experience, our mission is to expose participants to some of the best mountain biking in the country, offer sponsors a targeted marketing and engagement opportunity, build tourism in the area and benefit local communities through select outreach programmes.
 Contributing to charity and assisting local communities is an essential component of nurturing sustainability in South Africa.
 The main beneficiary of the race will be Swartland/ West Coast SPCA.

-Darling Corporate MTB Challenge has undertaken the exciting task of hosting the Swartland/ West Coast first premium mountain biking stage race, 01-03 March 2019 at Darling.
+Darling Corporate MTB Challenge has undertaken the exciting task of hosting the Swartland/ West Coast first premium mountain biking stage race, 28 August 2020 - 30 August 2020 at Darling.
 Darling is approximately 70 km north-west of Cape Town.
 The Darling Hills on the Cape West Coast offers variety, fun, relaxation and spectacular views.
 With a single track, jeep track, farm roads, relaxed riding, technical sections, fast-moving terrain, fun, beautiful scenery the Darling Hills MTB Stage Race has it all.
-2 weeks prior to the Cape Epic, the Darling Hills MTB Stage Race is considered a calendar sweet spot.
-The Darling Hills MTB Stage Race is a race over 3 days with 2 stages which includes a prologue and 2 day stages.
+The Darling Hills MTB Stage Race is a race over 3 days with 2 stages which includes a prologue and 2-day stages.
 All stages are compulsory.
 The race has been registered with CSA (“Cycle South Africa”) and Entry Ninja will be used for race registration.

 Race nutrition, water and isotonic carbohydrate drinks are freely available at water points throughout the route.
 The Chill Zone is the perfect place to unwind, enjoy a cold beer, swap race stories and mingles with supporters and fellow riders after a hard day of racing.